Planning on traveling to Taiwan with kids? Here’s a some helpful Taiwan Travel Info to make sure your trip goes smoothly!

 Mosquitoes and Insects

 Taiwan’s climate is a perfect breeding ground for mosquitoes and insects.
 Mosquitoes can be found anywhere on the island and most active at dusk.
 Check for ticks after hiking.
 I brought insect repellent from the US to be sure it is safe to use on children.
-Badger Anti-bug Stick has been effective for us.
+Badger Anti-bug Stick has been effective for us and is organic.
 My kids have yet to be bitten!
-Different case for me since I forget to apply on myself.
+I on the other-hand, get bitten no matter what I apply!

 Most places are cash only.
 If you exchange your money at the airport, do so at the currency exchange prior to immigration.
 You can also exchange or withdraw money from a bank but it’s not convenient due to lines or having to search for a bank.
 You can also withdraw cash from ATMs, however you should check your bank’s international transaction fees.
 Not all ATMs will accept your debit card.
 Not all ATM machines offer instructions in English.